wannn-one/hand-gesture-control-solenoid/README.md

 ## 1. Project Overview

-The `hand-gesture-control-solenoid` project is designed to provide a robust and flexible solution for controlling solenoid locks through real-time hand gesture recognition.
+The `hand-gesture-control-solenoid` project is designed to provide a robust and flexible solution for controlling solenoid locks.
 It caters to different user needs by offering two distinct methodologies:

-*   **Simple Rule-Based Approach**: Ideal for beginners, this method uses predefined hand gestures (open palm for unlock, fist for lock) detected by MediaPipe.
+*   **Simple Rule-Based Approach**: Ideal for beginners, this method uses predefined hand gestures (open palm for unlock, fist for lock) detected by MediaPipe. **This approach now includes a face recognition gate for enhanced security**, requiring a recognized user to be present before accepting gestures.
 *   **Machine Learning Approach**: For advanced users, this method allows for custom gesture training using a neural network, offering high accuracy and extensibility.

 Both approaches support various hardware configurations, including ESP32/Arduino for serial communication and Raspberry Pi for direct GPIO control.

 ## 2. Features

 ### 2.1.
 Simple Approach (`app/gesture_control.py`)

 This approach is designed for ease of use and quick deployment.

+*   **Face Recognition Gate**: Before accepting any gestures, the system must first recognize a pre-registered "master" face, adding a significant layer of security.
 *   **Predefined Gestures**:
     *   **Open palm**: Sends `COMMAND_OPEN` (default `b'1'`) to unlock.
     *   **Fist**: Sends `COMMAND_CLOSE` (default `b'0'`) to lock.
-*   **Auto-lock Functionality**: Automatically locks the solenoid after a configurable timeout if no open palm gesture is detected.
 *   **Real-time Detection**: Utilizes MediaPipe for efficient and real-time hand gesture recognition.
 *   **Lightweight Processing**: Optimized for single-camera processing.
 *   **Serial Communication**: Seamless integration with ESP32/Arduino boards for controlling the solenoid.